 If I understand correctly, you have hose clamps at the rear?
 If so, someone replaced the quick-connects already.
 If you cut the crimp off the pipes and slide the original rubber hoses off, that will expose barbs on the pipes that will hold the new hoses from sliding off once they're clamped.

 Can't remember if there were quick-connects up front behind the cross member.
 Might not have been because those pipes never leaked there, only by the right rear tire.
 They started using those parts with the redesigned '96 models.

-Mechanic at the Chrysler Dealership said they removed the winshield wiper arms, complete linklege, motor assemby,
+Mechanic at the Chrysler Dealership said they removed the windshield wiper arms, complete linkage, motor assembly,

 it all comes out as a complete unit, remove about 6 bolts, 4 nuts, one plug, one hose, easy removable.
 Gives you a lot more room, still could not get the heater supply and return tubing line out, (steel line not a hose), used a sawall, cut the steel tubing line.
 I'm in the process of replacing chrysler part number 4677557AA, heater supply and return tubling line for rear heater on 3.8 litre engine.
 Chrysler cost: $366.00, I shopped the web, found an aftermarket, from rockauto, dorman, p/n: 626300, price $70.79.
 The different is Chrysler upgraded their part from steel to aluminum tubling.
 The aftermarker is as original made of steel.
 Therefore, it does not bend, this is why you can not easily remove or replaced the part.
 With the complete wiper assembly removed, I still could not fit the part in, I, removed the intake manifold.
 Again, it was not difficult, 2 bolts, 2 nuts, 2 nuts on back side of intake, disconnect EGR pipe, some plugs, and hoses.
 More time consuming than work.